The Cost of Buying a Property in France: Negotiating, Taxes, & Fees

 Notaire’s Fees

 All property purchases in France are conducted through a notaire and the buyer is also responsible for paying the notaire’s fees.
 This is a legal requirement and the fees apply to any property, whether bought privately or through an agency.
-Fees are typically between 6% and 8% depending on the property’s value and whether there is a mortgage involved, but they can occasionally be more, so be sure to check.
+Fees are typically between 7% and 8% of the property’s value for an older property, and 2-3% for a new build, but they can occasionally be more, so be sure to check.
+It’s worth knowing that the bulk of these “fees” are actually taxes (DMTO) collected on behalf of the State and the département—only around 10-15% is the notaire’s own regulated remuneration.

 Notaire’s fees are rarely included in the listed price, so it’s important to factor them in.
 Ask your estate agent for an estimation before making an offer on the property.